 You can also contact us if you would like to contribute a piece for the next newsletter edition.

-The third Meeting of the Open-Ended Working Group for the Strategic Approach to International Chemicals Management (OEWG3, SAICM) took place from 2-4 April 2019 in Montevideo, Uruguay.
+The 3rd Meeting of the Intersessional Process Considering the Strategic Approach and the Sound Management of Chemicals and Waste Beyond 2020 took place from 30th September – 4th October 2019 in Bangkok, Thailand.
 The MSP Institute was there, working to increase attention on gender issues, providing information and suggestions on how to integrate gender in a future framework on chemicals and waste.

 Read our report here.
 Photo by IISD.

-For healthy people and a healthy planet we need a gender-just chemicals and waste policies!
-There is not much time left until 2020 – let’s integrate gender now!
+For healthy people and a healthy planet, we need a gender-just chemicals and waste policies!
+There is not much time left until October 2020 – let’s integrate gender now!